HEAT PUMP

 Variables that influence the electrical consumption of the heat pump

-• The first variable that influences the annual consumption is naturally the current year's climate.
-If winter is harsh and the season lasts, the heat pump will run a little longer.
-Instead of the average 2300 hours, for example, we'll be in a year where it runs for 2700 hours.
-This 20% variation will be directly reflected in the electricity bill.
+- The first variable that influences the annual consumption is naturally the climate of the current year.
+If the winter is harsh and the season lasts, the heat pump will run a little longer.
+Instead of the average of 2300 hours, for example, we will then be in a year where it runs 2700 hours.
+This 20% variation will be directly reflected in the electric bill.

-• Then, one of the influencing variables is heat pump water outlet temperature.
-If you have heating, it will probably be 35°C or less.
+- Secondly, one of the variables that influences is the outlet water temperature of the heat pump.
+If you have a heater, it will probably be 35°C or less.
 This is ideal for most heat pumps.
-However, if you have radiators, then the outlet water temperature needs to be higher, as their exchange surface is smaller.
+However, if you have radiators, then the outlet water temperature must be higher because their exchange surface is smaller.
 So the machine will run at a different speed to produce these higher temperatures, and the COP will be lower.
-Instead of 3.5, it will be 2.8, for example (Less COP = more consumption) This 20% variation will be paid directly by you to your electricity supplier.
+Instead of 3.5 it will be for example 2.8.
+(Less COP = more consumption) This 20% variation will be paid directly by you to your electricity supplier.

-• Finally we can talk about electrical resistancesIf they're not just for back-up, they can come on without you even knowing it, either because of faulty wiring or because the installer isn't familiar with local standards.
+- Finally we can talk about electrical resistancesIf they are not just for back-up, they can be turned on without you knowing it because of bad wiring or an installer who does not know the standards of the region.
 This can put your electrical costs into geostationary orbit.

-You may be wondering which type of heat pump to choose to heat your home properly without consuming too much energy.
-In fact, depending on the source from which you draw the energy, the efficiency is different and so consumption varies.
+You may be wondering which type of heat pump to choose in order to heat you properly without consuming too much energy.
+Indeed, depending on the source from which you draw the energy, the efficiency is different and therefore the consumption varies.

 Consumption of an air-to-air heat pump

-Air is a medium with a lower thermal capacity than water, so the COPs of air-to-air heat pumps are always lower than those of other heat pump models.
-It's best to avoid heating with an air-to-air heat pump, unless for financial reasons it doesn't make sense to install an air-to-water heat pump, and you don't need heating often during the year.
+Air is a medium with a lower thermal capacity than water, therefore the COP of air-to-air heat pumps are always lower than other heat pump models.
+It is best to avoid heating with an air-to-air heat pump, unless for financial reasons it is not worthwhile to install an air-to-water heat pump and you do not need heating often during the year.

-Consumption of an air-to-water heat pump in kwh
+Consumption of an air-water heat pump in kWh

-The method(s) presented above allow you to find your consumption in kwh in simple ways.
-The simplest way is to use power consumption.
-Air-to-water heat pumps are preferred because it's easier to transfer heat to the water in the hydraulic network, since water has a thermal capacity 4 times greater than air.
-As a result, COPs are much higher and consumption is lower.
-However, we're still drawing heat from cold air in winter, which is not optimal.
-The ideal way to limit consumption is to have a source with a constant or little-variable temperature.
+The methods presented above allow you to find your consumption in kwh in a simple way.
+Use the power input, this is the easiest way.
+Air-water heat pumps are preferred because it is easier to transfer the heat to the water in the water system since water has a thermal capacity 4 times greater than air.
+So the COP are much better and the consumption is lower.
+However, we still draw heat from cold air in winter, which is not optimal.
+The ideal way to limit consumption is to have a source with a constant or little variable temperature.

-Consumption of an air-to-water heat pump for a 100m2 house
+Consumption of an air water heat pump for a 100m2 house

 Consumption of a water-to-water heat pump

-The ideal situation is for heat pumps that draw their heat from water.
-These sources have a much more stable temperature throughout the year (lake or river, or geothermal probe with glycol).
-To limit your consumption as much as possible, this is the best solution, but it generally costs a lot more.
-COP can be as high as 5 or 6, enabling you to produce 6 times more energy than you consume in electricity.
+The ideal situation is that of heat pumps that draw their heat from water.
+Indeed, these sources have a much more stable temperature throughout the year (lake or river, or geothermal probe with glycol).
+To limit your consumption as much as possible it is the best, but on the other hand it is generally much more expensive.
+The COP can go up to 5 or 6, allowing you to produce 6 times more energy than you consume in electricity.

 Here is a simulator of electrical consumption for swimming pools: http://www.jcg2.fr/piscine_bilan.php